emqx/hocon/SCHEMA.md

 ## Types

-There are two high level kinds of data types defined in HOCON schema: `primitve` and `complex`.
+There are two high level kinds of data types defined in HOCON schema: `primitive` and `complex`.
 If we think of Erlang data structure as a 'tree', then `primitive` types denote the 'leaves' of the 'tree'. aka the terminal values.
 While the `complex` types denote the values which enclose either other `complex` or `primitive` values.